 Materials:

-Organic cotton is MATE’s best mate, but you’ll occasionally see conventional cotton, linen, and spandex (but they keep it at a low level, <8%).
+GOTS-certified organic cotton is MATE’s best mate, but you’ll occasionally see conventional cotton, linen, and minimal spandex.

-You can get essentials in nearly every color under the sun, thanks to low-impact dyes.
+Thanks to low-impact dyes, you can get essentials in nearly every color under the sun.

 Supply chain & labor practices: